hashicorp/terraform-provider-aws/website/docs/d/route_tables.html.markdown

 ## Attributes Reference

-* `ids` - A list of all the route table ids found.
+* `ids` - A set of all the route table ids found.
 This data source will fail if none are found.